roblaing/erlang-webapp-howto/unit6/README.md

 (IIFE to its friends) under the misconception the listener had to be wrapped in `(function() {...})();` syntax which I personally find ugly and confusing.

-Fortunatley, one of the side-effects of learning Erlang and its emphasis on thinking <em>concurrently</em> instead of <em>sequentially</em>
+Fortunately, one of the side-effects of learning Erlang and its emphasis on thinking <em>concurrently</em> instead of <em>sequentially</em>
 is viewing <em>event listeners</em> as the basic building blocks of programs rather than thinking in objects or functions.
 So I no longer need IIFEs.